nianiolang/nianiolang.github.io/json-ptd_intro.md

     ]
 }
 ```
-Let's try to prepare a type definition in json-ptd technology that will validate the invoice type.
+Now we are going to prepare a type definition that will validate the invoice data (example above).
 Our invoice consists of the following fields: `number`, `date`, `due_date`, `sender`, `receiver` and `items`.
-We divide types into primitive and complex, and you will understand the differences between them based on the later part of this document.
+We divide types into primitive and complex ones, and you will understand the differences between them based on the later part of this document.

 The first three fields (number, date, due_date) should be defined using the primitive types.
-Due to the fact that invoice number may contain non-numeric characters who should use `ov.ptd_utf8` type in case of `number` field.
+Due to the fact that invoice number may contain non-numeric characters who should use `ov.ptd_utf8` type (instead of `ov.ptd_int`) in case of `number` field.
 Both `date` and `due_date` are dates and that's why we should use `ov.ptd_date` type.
 ```
 Notice that ov.ptd_date accepts following date formats:
 	yyyy-MM-dd
  	yyyy-MM-dd hh:mm:ss
  	yyyy-MM-dd HH:mm:ss
 ```
-Let's name our type `invoice_type`:
+Let's name our type `invoice_type`, then we get:
 ```json
 {
 	"invoice_type" : { "ov.ptd_rec" : {